CitiesSkylinesModding/CS2-CustomAssetPack/README.md

 ## Getting Started:

-1.Clone the repository OR Create a repository based on this ("Use this template", green button)
+1. Clone the repository OR Create a repository based on this ("Use this template", green button)
 2. Open the repository with any IDE (Visual Studio, Rider) 2A.
 If you are using an alternative Cities Skylines II installation path, enter it in the CustomAssetPack.csproj-file under "CustomManagedPath"
 3. Put the assets you want to add into the "Resources/assets" folder in the solution explorer (subfolders allowed)